Induction of Labour

-This method uses a medication to kickstart your cervix to dilate.
+This method uses medication to kickstart your cervix to dilate.
 Basically the doctor checks your cervix and then puts either cervidil (which can be pulled out with an attached string if necessary) or a prostaglandin gel close to your cervix.
 This type of induction can cause immediate contractions, or you might feel nothing at all.
 It really all depends on your body.
 It might even put you in labour on the spot!

 Artificial Rupture of Membranes

-In addition to all these methods, oxytocin is a common intravenous medication that is use to cause contractions.
-Usually doctors will only use it once your water is broken, but that practice varies on birth location.
+In addition to all these methods, oxytocin is a common intravenous medication that is used to cause contractions.
+Usually, doctors will only use it once your water is broken, but that practice varies on birth location.
 Once you have an oxytocin (sometimes also called by its trade name Pitocin) drip going, the nurse will continually monitor your contractions and the baby’s heart rate.
 This is because every woman needs a different amount of oxytocin to get her labour going.
 It’s started with a low dose and increased incrementally until the right strength and timing of contractions are obtained.